Behind the name.

 Initially, I decided to start this blog as a means of sharing my written works; to network with other writers and gradually build a scribe-driven community so to speak.
 But as with most human beings, I have opinions.
 Usually, I’m not a fan of withholding said opinions.
 So I’ve decided that aside from original poetry, lyricism, and prose, I will also be somewhat of a columnist, and share my perspectives on various issues and topics.
 Maybe even offer advice!
 Maybe.
 I am still working on my elbows-rested-on-knees, hands-folded forward lean, coupled with an intensely focused look which signifies that I’m really interested in what you have to say.

-For those occasions when I’m unable to blog as frequently as I’d like, I will always update my readers with an explanation for my absence and/or a little tidbit of what’s going on in my life during a given week.
-You can find this in the ‘THIS WEEK’ widget on the upper right.
+For those occasions when I’m unable to blog as frequently as I’d like, I will always update my readers with an explanation for my absence and/or a little tidbit of what’s going on in my life during said absence.
+You can find this randomly in the first post after a prolonged period away.

 Behind the desk.